ShuvamGupta/mspacman/README.md

 ## Example usage
 Refer mspacman.core_example_usage.py file

+## Acknowledge
+This project utilizes several open-source Python libraries including NumPy, SciPy, Pandas, Matplotlib, Napari, tifffile, scikit-image, joblib, anndata, tqdm, pykuwahara, and standard Python libraries (os, glob, re, and gc).
+We gratefully acknowledge the developers and communities of these tools for enabling efficient scientific computing, visualization, image processing, and data analysis.

 ## Citation

 If you use this repository or the method/code provided, please cite the following paper: